CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 7. If you have a building sign placed on the building you're basing in and are actively building, you're immune to muggings and raids against yourself.

-8. You may not have a building sign and a kos sign simultaneously.
+8. You may not have a building sign and a KOS sign simultaneously.

 9. If a building sign is placed on the exterior of a building all roleplay is paused inside of the building.